yosemitebandit/setbot/readme.md

 * serve the page from the root via `python -m SimpleHTTPServer`
 * use selenium with the phantomjs driver to iterate through card combinations and save screenshots
-* another script crops the images and makes more copies that are skewed and rotated (see ipython notebook)
+* an ipython notebook crops and rotates the images, generating more input data
+* one neural network guesses how many shapes are present in an input image (see ipython notebook)